-Cats are fastidious groomers, so you’ll rarely need to bathe a cat.
-It also means that you must be alert to anything sticky on her fur.
-If a cat is coated in a gooey substance, she’ll likely lick it.
-Given that this substance could literally be anything, you’ll want that from happening.
+Cats are fastidious groomers, so you’ll rarely need to bathe your cat.
+However, you must be alert about anything sticky on its fur.
+If a cat is coated in a gooey substance, it’ll lick it.
+Given that this substance could literally be anything, you’ll need to prevent that from happening.

-To get sticky stuff out of the fur, you need cooking oil, water, and a cat-friendly shampoo.
-Heat some vegetable oil or olive oil, and massage it into your cat’s fur.
-Wash with shampoo and water.
-Tough stains or gum may need to be trimmed out carefully with a pair of scissors.
+To get sticky stuff out of cat fur, you need cooking oil, water, and a cat-friendly shampoo.
+Heat some vegetable oil, or olive oil, and massage it into your cat’s fur before washing with shampoo and water.
+Tough stains or gum may need to be trimmed out carefully with scissors.

 Cats do not enjoy being washed.
 This will make the cleaning process more challenging.
 It is essential that you clean your cat’s fur, though.
-Ignoring sticky substances on cat fur can be lethal.
-Your cat can potentially consume toxic substances and materials while grooming herself.
+Ignoring sticky substances on cat fur can lead to sickness or worse.
+Your cat can consume toxic substances and materials while grooming itself.

 Table of Contents:

 - 1 My Cat Has Sticky Fur

 - 2 Why is My Cat Covered in Something Sticky?

 - 3 How Should I React to a Sticky Cat?

 - 4 How to Get Sticky Stuff Out of Cat Fur

 Cats are clean animals.
 The average cat can spend up to half of its day grooming.
 No feline will willingly remain dirty.